 Prepaid cards have evolved over recent years to become more sophisticated, innovative and user-centric.
 No longer perceived as simply a travel card or gift card, consumers and businesses have caught on the benefits of prepaid cards in an age where credit card usage is at a decade low.

-Here are four unique ways prepaid cards are used to improve money management, business efficiency and user security.
+Find out four unique ways prepaid cards are used to improve money management, business efficiency and security.

 Supporting TV/Film Productions

 Managing expenses on set can cause a serious headache for Production Accountants.
 Crews need to purchase food, transportation, last minute props and so on, and these petty cash expenses stack up quickly over the months of the production.

 Prepaid cards are a great option because Production Managers can control their crew’s spending while giving individual staff and talents the financial freedom to buy things quickly and conveniently.
 This eliminates the practice of sharing credit cards and waiting for approval to purchase small ticket items.
 Production Accountants will also be able to plug their expense reports into their accounting software for easy reconciliation and budget allocation.

 For carers and social workers, having access to a prepaid card means that they can pay for purchases on behalf of their clients or for themselves more conveniently and securely.

 Instead of paying out-of-pocket and having to claim a reimbursement later, or relying on cash, carers can use prepaid cards as a dual-purpose shopping and expense card for groceries, medicines and transportation.
 This protects the carer and the client in a more transparent way.
 Carers can also check their balance via a mobile app and download report to submit to their organisation or client.

 Learn more about the benefits of having a Carer’s Card